Purely Agent-Driven Black-Box Optimization for Biological Design: Additional implementation details

 Concretely, if all $100$ initial molecules have score $0.0$, we continue sampling additional SMILES uniformly at random from the GuacaMol dataset and evaluating them until at least one molecule with score $>0$ is found.
 These additional initialization evaluations are still counted toward the total budget and are included on the x-axis of all plots.

-This procedure was only required for the Valsartan SMARTS task.
+Importantly, when there is even minimal score differentiation (e.g., scores of $0.0$ vs. $10^{-100}$), PABLO can leverage this signal effectively.
+The random sampling fallback is needed only for the rare edge-case when the initialization dataset contains no score variation (truly zero-variance initialization).
+In such settings, no optimizer has useful information to exploit, and random initialization is in fact standard practice across the black-box optimization and Bayesian optimization (BO) literature.
+For example, most standard BO methods begin with a random or space-filling initialization phase (e.g., LHS, Sobol) before switching to acquisition-guided search (e.g.,~\citep{garnett2023bayesian, balandat2020botorch}). \ourmethod{}'s fallback to random sampling in this regime is consistent with this standard practice.

+In our experiments, this edge-case arose for only one objective: Valsartan SMARTS.
 In our runs, between approximately $200$ and $1400$ additional molecules were evaluated before observing a non-zero score.
 The highest score observed during this random initialization phase was extremely small ($4.87 \times 10^{-36}$), but even this minimal deviation from zero was sufficient to provide a usable optimization signal.
 With a single non-zero example, \ourmethod{} was then able to reliably discover molecules with near-optimal scores $>0.9$.
 In contrast, when initialized with only zero-scoring molecules, \ourmethod{} made no progress and remained at $0.0$ for the entire optimization run.

 We therefore recommend this strategy for benchmarks with hard lower bounds and large zero-signal regions, where initial samples may all share the same minimum score.
 In such cases, allocating additional budget to random exploration until at least some score variation is observed can dramatically improve optimization performance.